Role

 Set the tone for how to design with new brand elements: leveraging creative photography, color, and language.

-Language was a crucial element that was unlaigned throughout the experience.
-Tamara Hilmes curated a story to redefine the premiuim narrative and pair that back with the visuals.
+Language was a crucial element that was unaligned throughout the experience.
+Tamara Hilmes curated a story to redefine the premium narrative and pair that back with the visuals.

 Outcome